Titan Electrical Solutions

 What we build into every quote

-• Cable routing planned around 9-inch solid brick with plaster-on-lath internally, timber-framed front bay — no chasing walls that don't take a chase, no mid-job "we couldn't get through".
+• Practically speaking — cable routing planned around 9-inch solid brick with plaster-on-lath internally, timber-framed front bay — no chasing walls that don't take a chase, no mid-job "we couldn't get through".

 Construction & access